Guided bus

 Guided buses are buses capable of being steered by external means, usually on a dedicated track or roll way that excludes other traffic, permitting the maintenance of schedules even during rush hours.
-Unlike railbuses, trolleybuses or rubber-tyred trams, for part of their routes guided buses are able to share road space with general traffic along conventional roads, or with conventional buses on standard bus lanes.
-Guidance systems can be physical, such as kerbs or guide bars, or remote, such as optical or radio guidance.
+Unlike railbuses, trolleybuses or rubber-tyred trams, guided buses are able to share road space with general traffic along conventional roads for part of their routes, or with buses on standard bus lanes.
+Guidance systems can be physical (such as kerbs or guide bars) or remote (such as optical or radio guidance).

-A guided bus line can be categorised as bus rapid transit and may be articulated bus and bi-articulated bus, allowing more passengers, but not as many as light rail or trams, which are not constrained to a regulated maximum size in order to freely navigate public roads.
+A guided bus line can be categorised as bus rapid transit, and may be articulated and bi-articulated, allowing more passengers; however, not as many as light rail or trams, which are not constrained to a regulated maximum size in order to freely navigate public roads.